-Purchasing a property is probably the largest and most valuable asset you have.
+Purchasing a property is probably the largest and most valuable investment you have.
 Make sure you and your investment are protected.

 There are a number of steps involved in the purchase of your property.
 Below is a thorough list of things to do:

 We will obtain a copy of the contract fom the vendor's solicitor or real estate agent.